Ivermectin Blood Thinners: The Reality of Ivermectin The Interaction of IVM With Blood Thinners

 Executive Summary

-• One of the few Ivermectin drug interactions is with blood thinners.
-This article will address what those taking blood thinners who are currently taking or wanting to take Ivermectin should do.
+- This article will address what individuals taking blood thinners who are currently taking or considering taking Ivermectin should do.

 Introduction